Refine your search

 NOTE!
 International exchange students are not entitled to student healthcare services.

-For doctoral students and licentiate students who register as present the Student Union membership is voluntary.
-For the 2025–2026 academic year, the voluntary fee is:
+If you are a doctoral or licentiate student registered as present, joining the Student Union is voluntary.
+For the 2026–2027 academic year, the voluntary fee is:

 • Full academic year (from 1st of August to 31st of July): 56 €